alejodaraio/socketio-react-boilerplate/README.md

 # socketio-react-boilerplate

-Base with Socket.io and React using es6
+Base with Socket.io and React Redux using es6

 ---